vanHeemstraSystems/semaintic-versioning/300/README.md

 $ code
 ```

-## 200 - Create our first GitHub Action

 From the previous step, already a directory called ```.github``` was created for you.
 We will now delete this folder, to create it manually.

 ```